What finasteride is

 Finasteride reduces conversion of testosterone to dihydrotestosterone, or DHT.
 DHT is a major factor in androgenetic alopecia for genetically susceptible men, which is why finasteride is so central to many treatment plans.

-That is the key distinction from more supportive or cosmetic approaches: finasteride is aimed at the hormonal driver behind ongoing miniaturization.
+That is the key distinction from supportive approaches such as minoxidil and from other prescription pathways such as spironolactone.
+Finasteride is aimed at the hormonal driver behind ongoing miniaturization in many male-pattern plans.

 Who it may suit